SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Motivation

 To showcase that a Transformer, even at a small size, could capture the complex patterns before latency changes, Figure~\ref{fig:latency_analysis} visualizes the intermediate feature space of different Transformer inputs.
 This Transformer, which has 2 layers (will be described in more detail soon), predicts a given packet's latency based on recent packets' latencies as input.
 The intermediate feature, a $64\times64$ tensor, is visualized by first mapping the tensor to a two-dimensional space using t-SNE~\cite{tsne}.

 As an example, we consider two particular different packet latencies under prediction.
 While their inputs may seem similar (the blue box and the yellow box), their features produced by the Transformer fall in well-separated clusters.
 Specifically, for the {\em very first} packet after a latency spike (the blue point), the Transformer already maps them to the correct feature region, even if significantly increased or decreased delay is not visible in their inputs.
-In other words, even though their inputs have little noticeable difference to packets prior to the spike/drop, the Transformer can tell the difference!
+In other words, even though their inputs have little noticeable difference to packets prior to the spike/drop, the Transformer can tell the difference from the distribution embedded in the values!